Torodbe: Origins

-He gained support from the Torodbe clerical clan against the warriors, but by 1677 the movement had been defeated.
+He gained support from the Torodbe clerical clan against the traditional leaders of the region and initially saw great success, but Nasr ad-Din was killed in 1674 and by 1677 the movement had been defeated.

 After this defeat, some of the Torodbe migrated south to Bundu and some continued on to the Fouta Djallon.

 Organization

 The Torodbe at first recruited members from all levels of Sūdānī society, particularly the poorer people.

 Torodbe clerics included people whose origin was Fula, Wolof, Mande, Hausa and Berber.

 However, they spoke the Fula language, married into Fulbe families, and became the Fulbe scholarly caste.